 If, for example, you allow a green banana to ripen the resistant starch will turn into regular, fully digestible starch.

-On the flip side, as you saw in type three above, if you allow a cooked potato to go cold before you eat it, a good part of its otherwise digestible starch turns into resistant starch.
+On the flip side, as you saw in type 3 above, if you allow a cooked potato to go cold before you eat it a good part of its otherwise digestible starch turns into resistant starch.
+In fact, cooking, cooling, and then reheating starches only serves to increase their content of resistant starch.

 Good Sources of Resistant Starch